Rating: ★★★★☆ 4.9/5 Hardware · Cold Storage · Air-Gapped Platform Website Updated: May 20, 2026

 Executive Summary

 SafePal is a cold-storage lineup purpose-built for self-custody: private keys live inside a secure element and never leave the device.
-Devices sign transactions offline (S1/S1 Pro via QR; X1 via Bluetooth with on-device confirmation).
-The ecosystem includes a free mobile app (Android/iOS, since 2020) and a browser extension for Web3 access, swaps, staking, and NFTs.
-The hardware uses a CC EAL$5+ secure element and self-destruct tamper response; access is gated by PIN/password and optional $2FA.
-Coverage: $100+ blockchains and $30,000+ tokens.
+Devices sign transactions completely offline — S1 and S1 Pro via air-gapped QR codes, X1 via Bluetooth with mandatory on-device confirmation.
+The ecosystem includes a free mobile app (Android/iOS) and a browser extension for Web3 access, swaps, staking, and NFTs — all at zero subscription cost.
+The hardware uses a CC EAL5+ secure element and physical tamper self-destruct response.
+Coverage spans 200+ blockchains and 30,000+ tokens.

 Key Highlights

-• Trading rails: swaps (including cross-chain routes) and spot trading via integrated partners (incl.
-Binance DEX flows where available).
+• Trading rails: swaps including cross-chain routes, spot trading via integrated partner platforms.

 Languages & Platform Availability